-A quick look at some of the most common eye diseases diagnosed and often treated at Pacific Eye Clinic in Raymond and Ilwaco (Longbeach peninsula).
+A quick look at some of the most common eye diseases diagnosed and often treated at Pacific Eye Clinic.

 “Eye diseases” is a blanket term that refers to a host of diseases relating to the function of the eye.
 Below we describe some of the more common types of eye diseases and how they are generally treated.
 For more in-depth information, please speak with your eye care provider at Pacific Eye Clinic.

 Conjunctivitis, also known as pink eye, is an infection or inflammation of the conjunctiva – the thin, protective membrane that covers the surface of the eyeball and inner surface of the eyelids.
 Caused by bacteria, viruses, allergens and other irritants like smoke and dust, pink eye is highly contagious and is usually accompanied by redness in the white of the eye and increased tearing and/or discharge.

 While many minor cases improve within two weeks, some can develop into serious corneal inflammation and threaten sight.
 If you suspect conjunctivitis, visit your eye care provider at Pacific Eye Clinic for an examination and treatment.

 Diabetic eye disease is a general term for a group of eye problems that can result from having type 1 or type 2 diabetes, including diabetic retinopathy, cataracts and glaucoma.

 Often there are no symptoms in the early stages of diabetic eye disease, so it is important that you don’t wait for symptoms to appear before having a comprehensive eye exam.
 Early detection and treatment of diabetic eye disease will dramatically reduce your chances of sustaining permanent vision loss.